OHI-Science/ohiprep_v2024/globalprep/np/v2024_new/README.md

 Please review the NP Plan document linked above before running any of the scripts or moving on to update any scripts in this directory or `ohi-global`.
 Primary contact for this updated methodology: Melanie Frazier.
 Secondary contact: Anna Ramji.

 By the end of v2024, we finished writing the new steps 1-3.
 Steps 4 and 5 were not completed and only contained basic YAML and setup code.
-Future years’ efforts should begin with reviewing the Plan document, then complete steps 4 and 5.
+Future years’ efforts should begin with reviewing the [New NP Plan document](https://docs.google.com/document/d/1ubCTW7ZrvvdckvY2zpBzCLHLgoIlCLW8kDMj-KWda9U/edit?usp=sharing), then complete steps 4 and 5.

 **The `functions.R` script and multiple data layer files in ohi-global MUST be updated in order for this new approach to work, as data layer outputs have been restructured or deleted.
-Please read through the [NP section of `ohi-global`’s `functions.R`](https://github.com/OHI-Science/ohi-global/blob/111bc9721d43621e7624ac911e381bff36442ebd/eez/conf/functions.R#L467)**
+Please read through the [NP section of `ohi-global/eez/conf/functions.R`](https://github.com/OHI-Science/ohi-global/blob/111bc9721d43621e7624ac911e381bff36442ebd/eez/conf/functions.R#L467)**

 When future fellows move on to update step 4 (fish oil/fish meal, or FOFM) data prep, it may be helpful to adapt as much of the content from the former approach’s `STEP1c_np_fishfeed_pred.Rmd` as possible.
 The output of that step is a “score” (please review the NP section of `functions.R`, including the [FOFM scores section](https://github.com/OHI-Science/ohi-global/blob/111bc9721d43621e7624ac911e381bff36442ebd/eez/conf/functions.R#L590).
 It may make more sense to name this “status”, as the status for each product (FOFM, ornamentals, and seaweeds) and their weights (based on the relative value of each product per region) are used to calculate the score.